-When a system undergoes Bose-Einstein condensation, some symmetries of the original Hamiltonian are spontaneously broken.
-The classification of the symmetry breaking can be carried out systematically using a group-theoretic method.
-The symmetry of the order parameter determines the types of possible topological excitations.
-In this section, we present a brief overview of some basic notions and theoretical tools for investigating symmetries of the order parameter and topological excitations.
+When a system undergoes Bose-Einstein condensation, certain symmetries of the original Hamiltonian are spontaneously broken.
+The classification of symmetry breaking can be carried out systematically using a group-theoretic method, and the resulting symmetry of the order parameter determines the types of possible topological excitations, as discussed in the next section.
+In this section, we introduce the concept of the order-parameter manifold $\mani{R}$ and present a brief overview of some basic notions and theoretical tools for investigating symmetries of the order parameter.